nuvla/documentation/docs/advanced-tutorials/data/deployment-with-data-access.md

 layout: page
 title: Deployment with Data Access
 nav_order: 3
-parent: Tutorials
+parent: Advanced Tutorials
-has_children: true
+has_children: false
 ---

-# End-user deployment with data access ([Alice](/alice))
+# End-user deployment with data access

-A common use case is to select some data objects/records and then to launch an application to analyze those data.
+A common use case is to select some data objects/records and then to launch an application to analyse those data.
 An example application launches a Jupyter Notebook and shows that the selected data is visible in the Notebook.